social-protocols/quality-news/README.md

 -->
 ## The Causal Model

-But do stories at rank 1 get more upvotes **because** they are shown at rank 1?
-Or are the stories shown at rank 1 **because** they get more upvotes?
+But do stories at high ranks get more upvotes **because** they are shown at high ranks?
+Or are the stories shown at high ranks **because** they get more upvotes?
 Or both?

 Here is an over-simplified hypothetical causal graph, based on some common sense assumptions: